-- You are converting from ASA to threat defense, and there are compatible features you are using (and need to continue using) that management center does not directly support.
+- You are converting from ASA to Firepower Threat Defense, and there are compatible features you are using (and need to continue using) that Firepower Management Center does not directly support.
 In this case, use the show running-config command on the ASA to see the configuration for the feature and create your FlexConfig objects to implement it.
-Experiment with the object's deployment settings (once/every time and append/prepend) to get the right setting.
-Verify by comparing show running-config output on the two devices. - You are using threat defense but there is a setting or feature that you need to configure, e.g. the Cisco Technical Assistance Center tells you that a particular setting should resolve a specific problem you are encountering.
+Experiment with the object's deployment settings (once/everytime and append/prepend) to get the right setting.
+Verify by comparing show running-config output on the two devices. - You are using Firepower Threat Defense but there is a setting or feature that you need to configure, e.g. the Cisco Technical Assistance Center tells you that a particular setting should resolve a specific problem you are encountering.
 For complicated features, use a lab device to test the FlexConfig and verify that you are getting the expected behavior.